Plumsail/forms-docs/source/javascript/controls.rst

     <a href="https://docs.telerik.com/kendo-ui/api/javascript/ui/grid#fields-columns" target="_blank">Kendo UI Grid columns</a>

+.. _javascript-listorlibrary:

 List or Library
 --------------------------------------------------
-Properties, methods and events of the List or Library control.
+Properties and events of the List or Library control.

 Properties
 **************************************************